irkgreen/beltprox/README.md

 Staged:

 Essential:
+-are nulls not set to 0?
+-removing site should start new form
+-make count buttons shorter, stop and undo taller and follow class of others (stop = red, undo = yellow) -add timer to bottom
 -test app cache
 --add check or a way to forcibly get the latest version.
 This could happen every time the user uploads --force users to run: chrome://appcache-internals/ or similar